bernhardAxonIvy/doc/source/engine-guide/integration/identity-provider/microsoft-entra-id/microsoft-entra-id-app.rst

 14. Click on :guilabel:`New Client Secret`
 15. Enter a description, e.g., :code:`ivy`
 16. Click on :guilabel:`Add`
 17. Copy the :code:`value` of this secret.
-This is needed later to configure the |ivy-engine|.
+This is needed later to configure the Axon Ivy Engine.

     .. figure:: /_images/identity-provider/azure-4.png
       :alt: Secret